 Donald Trump Slams Courts as Judges Mull Travel Ban

-Washington: President Donald Trump renewed his attack on the courts on Wednesday, describing them as "so political" as a panel of judges weighs his executive order barring refugees and visitors from seven mainly Muslim countries.
+Washington: President Donald Trump slammed the courts Wednesday as "so political" as a panel of appellate judges weighed whether to reinstate an executive order barring US entry to refugees and nationals from seven mainly Muslim countries.

-The contentious ban has been frozen by the courts and has embroiled Trump in an arm wrestle with the judicial branch, less than three weeks into his presidency.
+The travel ban, which plunged airports around the country into chaos after it was announced without warning January 27, has embroiled Trump in a willful test of strength with the US judiciary less than three weeks into his presidency.

 "I don't ever want to call a court biased, so I won't call it biased and we haven't had a decision yet.
 But courts seem to be so political," he said.

-He described Trump's attack on the Seattle judge who froze the ban as "disheartening" and "demoralising" according to spokesman Ron Bonjean.

-Trump's ban was suspended nationwide on Friday, after two US states asked it to be overturned on grounds of religious discrimination and that it had caused "irreparable injury."
+The ban was suspended nationwide on Friday by a federal judge in Seattle, after two US states asked it to be overturned on grounds of religious discrimination and that it had caused "irreparable injury."

-Taking up the case, the federal court of appeals in San Francisco heard oral arguments Tuesday.

-"This is a traditional national security judgment that is assigned to the political branches and the president," lawyer August Flentje argued.
+"This is a traditional national security judgment that is assigned to the political branches and the president," Justice Department lawyer August Flentje argued.

 Critics of the ban claim it violates the constitution by discriminating against people on the basis of their religion.

-The judges -- two of whom were appointed by Democratic presidents, and a third by a Republican -- appeared sceptical of the government's case.
+The judges -- two of whom were appointed by Democratic presidents, and a third by a Republican -- appeared skeptical of the government's case.

 "Has the government pointed to any evidence connecting these countries with terrorism?" asked Judge Michelle Friedland, who was appointed by former president Barack Obama.